anthonysgevans/syllabify/README.md

 The syllable.py module has access to several data structures defined in syllable_types.py:
 Syllable The public facing data container of the syllable data structure.
-It has getter methods for onset, nucleus and coda Cluster objects as well as Boolean methods to test onset, nucleus and coda elements.
+It has getter methods for onset, nucleus and coda Cluster objects as well as boolean methods to test onset, nucleus and coda elements.

 - **Rime** A constituent of the Syllable data object, the Rime class is a wrapper for the